-Have you ever wondered why the world’s most valuable company never made any serious attempt to capture a sizeable share of the search engine market, especially in an era when a number of daily search queries are peaking to record high?
+Have you ever wondered why the world’s most valuable company never made any serious attempt to capture a sizeable share of the search engine market, especially in an era when the number of daily search queries is peaking at a record high?
 Yes, we are talking about Apple and its mysterious strategy for not tapping the search engine market currently dominated by Google.

 If there is any truth in the lawsuit filed recently, it explains how Apple has hands in gloves with Google!

 Apple has a deal with Google that says it will not develop its own web search engine for as long as Google continues to pay top dollars to keep it as the default search engine within Safari, a new class action claims.

 Earlier in the week, the lawsuit was filed against Apple, Google, and their respective CEOs in the California court.
 The lawsuit asserts that the two companies are bound by an agreement to not compete in the online search business which is in direct violation of US antitrust law.